-- Once prepared, this vegan falafel recipe will store in the fridge for 5-7 days.
+- Once prepared, these will store in the fridge for 5-7 days.
 Let them cool completely before transferring to an airtight container.

 - Most falafels are deep fried in oil, which tastes delicious, but is not super healthy.
-These vegan baked falafel require no deep frying, though you can lightly pan fry them in a splash of oil to get the outside super crispy.
+These vegan baked falafel require no deep frying, though you can lightly pan fry them in a splash of oil to get the outside super crispy after they are baked.

 - 8 ounces dry chickpeas (soaked (see notes) (note: it is 8 ounces by weight, not volume, which is 1/2 a traditional 16 ounce bag))

 - 1/2 large or 1 small yellow onion